blackgold9/jvc_homeassistant/readme.md

 This is a rewrite of the JVC Integration that is in core.
 It adds a ton of features that were in my previous custom integration.
 It was originally meant to be in core, but I don't have time to deal with their review process.
 So this is a custom component that you can install via HACS.

-It is based on changes to the [official library](https://github.com/SteveEasley/pyjvcprojector/pull/5)
+It is using my fork of the [core library](https://github.com/iloveicedgreentea/pyjvcprojector)

 ## Features